Singular: Act II: Music and content

 The album begins with "In My Bed", an "electro-kissed" and synth-laden song which was called one of her "most eclectic efforts to date".
 Carpenter noted that the song represents the feeling of overthinking and how life feels when you are overwhelmed by anxiety and other "moments where life feels like a lot to deal".
 Carpenter described it as "opening the door" to Singular: Act II.
 This is followed by the album's lead single, "Pushing 20", which was written by Carpenter for her 20th birthday in May 2019 and gained comparisons to works by Rihanna and Alessia Cara.
 The song was described as a pop song with trap and hip-hop elements, and is a "declaration of reclaimed time".
 The song also talks about being "older, wiser, and less willing to put up with other people's BS".

 "I Can't Stop Me", featuring America rapper Saweetie, is a trap beat song which mixes pop with hip-hop.
 On the song, Carpenter noted that " it feels like what Singular should feel like".
 She called the song "experimental" adding that "vocally and lyrically, I’m at a time in my life where there are no limits or rules".
 This is followed by "I'm Fakin", which has tropical house and pop elements and is about the dissonance "of wanting distance and also making up" in a relationship.
 Paper writer Brendan Wetmore felt that the song demonstrated Carpenter's "melodic prowess and pushes it to a beastly boundary".

 "Take Off All Your Cool" is a "laid back song" which contains pop and electropop vibes.
 Carpenter described the song as "cheeky" while Affinity writer Tatiana Brown noted that the song looks at "the awkwardness of a relationship".
 This is followed by "Tell Em", which is a synth-pop song with R&B elements.
 Carpenter's vocals received comparisons to Ariana Grande while she sings about not owing anyone an explanation for what one does.
 "Exhale", which Carpenter describes as her "most personal song yet" is a pop and R&B ballad about anxiety "and not from some over-generalized, sugar-coated stance".
 Affinity writer Tatiana Brown noted that the song is meant to "remind people to take a break from pressure and to just breathe".

 "Take You Back" is an electropop and bubblegum pop song in which Carpenter wishes she did not waste time with an ex-boyfriend.
 The song is a buyer's remorse metaphor in which Carpenter sings "If you don’t make me happy / Then what good are you for?"
 L'Officiel writer Dylan Kelly called the song an anthem "about realizing that you don't actually need someone in your life anymore".
 The album ends with "Looking At Me", which is a fun, lighthearted, dance-pop and hip hop song influenced by Latin dancehall music.
-The song talks about owning confidence and being the center of attention.
+The song talks about owning confidence and being the center of attention and is Carpenter's most streamed release under Hollywood Records.